Image Classification Using CNN with Keras & CIFAR-10

 The dataset I’m going with can be found here.

 This dataset contains 12,500 augmented images of blood cells (JPEG) with accompanying cell type labels (CSV).
-There are approximately 3,000 images for each of 4 different cell types grouped into 4 different folders (according to cell type).
-The cell types are Eosinophil, Lymphocyte, Monocyte, and Neutrophil.
+Additionally, each of the 4 different cell types has approximately 3,000 images grouped into 4 different folders according to cell type.
+These cell types are Eosinophil, Lymphocyte, Monocyte, and Neutrophil.

 Here are all the libraries that we would require and the code for importing them: